Sharp Eigenfunction Bounds on the Torus for large $p$: Exponential Sum Estimates

 Suppose $p$ is odd.
 Then $p^j$ is as well.
 In what follows, denote $x^*$ the multiplicative inverse of $x$ modulo $p^j$ and $(\frac{a}{p^j})$ the Jacobi symbol.
-Direct computation gives
+Direct computation and completing the square gives

 So the result follows in the case from the bound on the standard quadratic Gauss sum.
 Now suppose $p^j = 2^j$ for some j.
+Recall the bound for $S(1,0,2^j)$ follows from Corollary 1.2.3 in \cite{GaussJacobiBook}.

 The result is trivial if $j=1$.
 If $j\geq 2$, then $2^j$ is divisible by $4$.
 If $m$ is odd, then \Cref{4: OddForPower4Lemma} immediately gives the result as the sum is $0$.
-If $j$ is even, then we can apply \Cref{4: QuadRecipGaussSumLemma} with $q=2^j$ to get
+If $m$ is even, then we can apply \Cref{4: QuadRecipGaussSumLemma} with $q=2^j$ to get

 The result then follows as $a$ is coprime to $2^j$, and is therefore odd, after another application of multiplicativity. \end{proof} These bounds suffice for our results in \Cref{Section2}.
 In \Cref{Section3}, we sum over $a$ in the expression for $K_{Q,s}$, yielding $\mathcal{S}(m,q)$.
-Ostensibly the sum over $a$ gives additional cancellation, however we will argue in the following subsection this is insufficient for proving sharp results.
+Ostensibly, the sum over $a$ gives additional cancellation, however, it is difficult to leverage this to prove sharp results.